 The most important forms of Vitamin D for the human body are D3 and (to a lesser extent) D2.
 Make sure you cover your bases by choosing a quality vitamin supplement and eating some foods fortified with D3.

-What happen when you take your daily Vitamin D3?
+What happens when you take your daily Vitamin D3?

 When you take a Vitamin D supplement, the vitamin passes from your bloodstream into your liver.
 From here, it goes to the kidneys where it turns into calcitriol.
 It is then released back into your bloodstream and can now enter your body’s cells where it attaches to Vitamin D receptors.
 At this point, it can get to work regulating the minerals calcium and phosphorous.
 Clever stuff!